chrisdodds/blog/src/content/blog/learning-about-publishing.md

 I started writing again this year - really writing, for the first time in decades.

-So far this year I've written a novella, a couple of creative nonfiction pieces, and a handful of flash fiction pieces.
+So far I've written a novella, a couple of creative nonfiction pieces, and a handful of flash fiction pieces.
 Learning more about traditional publishing has been a journey.

 I'm coming at it with more strategy than a younger me would have: doing research before I submit, being laser focused on editorial fit, targeting a mix of realistic and long-shot outlets to try to hedge.
 I've got spreadsheets and dashboards to track things.
 It's very nerdy.